surajsub/temporal-azure-git/README.md

 kubectl version should return a value - Mine returns v1.28.2

 ### 3. Make sure you have terraform installed on your machine

+The file aks-store-quickstart.yaml can be downloaded from the Microsoft Azure Website.